KDE/digikam-doc/asset_management/data_protection.rst

 As the future is unforeseeable by nature, everything said today is to be taken with caution, and to be reviewed as we advance.
 Unfortunately there is no shortcut possible to some basic vigilance.
 Every 5-8 years at least one should ask oneself the question of backwards compatibility of current systems.
 The less variants we used in the past the less questions are to be answered in the future.

 Of course every time you change your computer system (machine, operating system, applications, DRM) you have to ask yourself the same questions.
-Today, if you want to switch to Windows Vista, you have to ask yourself three times if you still can import your pictures, and, more important so, if you are ever able to move them onto some other system or machine.
+Today, if you want to switch to Windows, you have to ask yourself three times if you still can import your pictures, and, more important so, if you are ever able to move them onto some other system or machine.
 Chances are good that you cannot.
-I see many people struggling around me, because Vista enforces a strict DRM regime.
-How can you proof to Vista that you are actually the owner of your pictures copyright?
+We see many people struggling around us, because Windows enforces a strict DRM regime.
+How can you proof to Windows that you are actually the owner of your pictures copyright?

 Basically the questions should be answered along the line explained in this document: use and change to open standards supported by a manifold of applications.